Shahid Afridi: Controversies

+Afridi has faced much criticism for his early dismissals.
+Shortly before the 2007 World Cup, Afridi hit a South African man on the head after being dismissed in a match against South Africa, which led to him being banned for two matches in the World Cup.

+On 31 January 2010, Shahid Afridi was caught tampering with the ball during a five-match ODI series against Australia.
+He was caught on camera chewing the ball.
+He admitted his mistake and was banned from two Twenty20 matches by the match referee.
+He was captaining the team in that match.
+Shahid Afridi's action was widely criticised by cricket fans and all quarters.
+Although several former Pakistani cricketers, including Imran Khan and Ramiz Raja, defended Afridi, the attitude towards such prohibited actions in sports was also harsh.

 In July 2016, Afridi said in an interview with BBC Urdu that there is no talent in Pakistan.
 This resulted in huge opposition against Afridi, while PCB issued a notice against him.
 Later, Afridi tried to clarify his statement by explaining that there is no competition among players in the present.

 On 6 September 2018, in a Defence Day event at Rawalpindi, Afridi was reportedly caught on the camera chewing tobacco.
 He was highly criticised by the media for this.
 However, Afridi denied these claims and clarified that he had been eating fennel seeds and clove.

 On 30 April 2019, Shahid Afridi was sued by Master Beverages for violating agreement.
 As per Master Beverages and Foods Limited, Shahid Afridi had signed a contract with Master Beverages as their brand ambassador, but also secretly signed an agreement to become a brand ambassador of another rival company.
 According to the agreement, Afridi couldn't sign for any other company.
 Master Beverages instituted a lawsuit against Afridi in Sindh High Court for damages amounting to PKR60,000,000 and recovery of a car which Afridi received as part of the agreement.

 In May 2019, Afridi stated that being a "conservative" and religious father, he had banned his daughters from playing outdoor sports.
 He said "feminists can say what they want...
 I've made my decision," in response to the criticism.